DisnakeDev/disnake/docs/api/roles.rst

 =====

-This section documents everything related to roles - a way of granting (or limiting) access to certain information/actions for a group of people.
+This section documents everything related to roles - a way of granting (or limiting) access to certain information/actions for a group of users.

 Discord Models
 ---------------